samacqua/LARC/dataset/README.md

     - description_synthesis_time : how long did it take for this describer to come up with a description
     - verification_time : how long did it take for this describer to verify this description

-- `build.csv` : summary of all the builds
+- `/summary/build.csv` : summary of all the builds
     - build_id : a unique ID assigned to each build during annotation
     - user_id :  a unique identifier for the participant giving this description
     - is_success : is the build successful ?